Yoav666s/dnd-wiki/_pages/reckonfear.md

 - Puff of Smoke

 ## Healer
+The Healer is optimized to heal with maximum Intuition.
+Healers rely completely on magic to deal damage, as they lack competence in Precision or Brawn.

 | Attribute | Value | Modifier |
 | :---: | :---: | :---: |